Manchester United boss Sir Alex Ferguson has admitted the club is considering a ban on the players’ use of Twitter.

-A number of footballers have been involved in Twitter controversies in recent times, including Darren Bent, who was forced to apologise after offensive tweets he made towards Tottenham chairman Daniel Levy, and Ryan Babel, who was fined £10,000 earlier this year when he posted a picture of referee Howard Webb in a Manchester United shirt.
+A number of footballers have been involved in Twitter controversies in recent times, including Darren Bent, who was forced to apologize after offensive tweets he made towards Tottenham chairman Daniel Levy, and Ryan Babel, who was fined £10,000 earlier this year when he posted a picture of referee Howard Webb in a Manchester United shirt.

 "It is responsibility.
 [Players] are responsible for their actions," Ferguson told reporters.